Philipp146/PulsatingView/README.md

-Pulsating View to onboard new features in your App
+PulsatingView to onboard new features in your App